vivekraj526/Team-RCB/README.md

 # Team-RCB
 > This is API Automation project.
-Royal Challengers Bangalore Cricket team has their players details in Json File, which is mocking the API.
+Royal Challengers Bangalore Cricket team has their players details added to JSON using POJO Serialization concept, which is acting as mock API.
-> Her we are Validating some useful results on Team Players using Maven, BDD-Cucumber and RestAssured Library.
+> Here we are Validating some useful results on Team Players using Maven, BDD-Cucumber and RestAssured Library.

 ## JARs Consumed in Project
 >